Change Keyboard Input Sources preferences on Mac

 Input source preferences

 If the selected input source provides preferences, they appear in the area on the right.
-For example, if a Hebrew input source is selected, options for bidirectional text are shown.
+For example, if a Hebrew input source is selected, options for bidirectional text and keyboard shortcuts are shown.

 Show Input menu in menu bar

 The Input menu appears in the right side of the menu bar.
-It contains enabled input sources, and offers a fast way to switch between them.
+It contains enabled input sources as well as easy access to the Character Viewer and the Keyboard Viewer, and offers a fast way to switch between them.

 This option is automatically selected when you add input sources.

-Use Caps Lock to switch to and from [last used Latin input source]
+Use the Caps Lock key to switch to and from [last used Latin input source]

 Select to be able to quickly switch between a non-Latin input source (such as Chinese or Korean) and a Latin input source (such as French or English).

-When enabled, press and hold the Caps Lock key until the green light comes on to activate continuous uppercase typing; repeat to turn it off.
+When enabled, press and hold the key until the green light comes on to activate continuous uppercase typing; repeat to turn it off.

 Automatically switch to a document’s input source